Sunday, 21 December 2025

 1. Vagal Maneuvers (Self-Care)

-You can sometimes stop an SVT episode by stimulating the Vagus Nerve:
+You can sometimes stop a sudden SVT episode on your own by physically stimulating the Vagus Nerve, which helps regulate your heartbeat:

-• Bearing Down: Like you are having a bowel movement.
+• Bearing Down: Straining your abdominal muscles as if you are having a bowel movement (the Valsalva maneuver).

-• Ice: Placing an ice pack on your face for a few seconds.
+• Cold Water: Placing a frozen ice pack or splashing ice-cold water on your face for a few seconds.

 2. Medical Procedures

-• Cardioversion: A controlled electric shock to reset the heart rhythm.
+• Cardioversion: A medical procedure where a controlled electric shock is delivered to the chest to instantly "reset" the heart's rhythm.

 3. Medications